maxrosenb/ilovecloudflare/README.md

 ### 1. Request the URLs from the API

-Makes a fetch request to `https://cfw-takehome.developers.workers.dev/api/variants`, parses the response as JSON, saves to a variable.
+Makes a fetch request to `https://cfw-takehome.developers.workers.dev/api/variants`, parses the response as JSON, and saves to a variable.

 ### 2. Request a URL variant

-Makes a fetch request to one of the two URLs, and returns it as the response from the script.
+Makes a fetch request to one of the two URLs and returns it as the response from the script.

 ### 3. Distribute requests between variants (A/B Testing)

 The `/api/variants` API route returns an array of two URLs.
 Requests are evenly distributed between the two urls, in A/B testing style.
-This means that when a client makes a request to the Workers script, the script should roughly return each variant around 50% of the time.
+This means that when a client makes a request to the Workers script, the script roughly returns each variant around 50% of the time.
+This is ensured by choosing the variant randomly with a 50% probability of getting variant 1 or variant 2.

 ## Extra Credit